-Im self studying math and science, I am passionate about math and interested in physiWatch
+Im self studying math and science, I am passionate about math and interested in physiWatch this thread

 It's also not uncommon for applicants to physics and engineering to take A-level Chemistry, although it's not generally required.
 There are some topics which are relevant to both courses, but not so many as in A-level Physics, Maths, or Further Maths.
 The normal requirements for UK universities offering degrees in physics or various engineering disciplines are A-levels or equivalent in physics and maths plus a third subject (commonly further maths or chemistry, although any will suffice for most universities).
 Some universities may require or prefer A-level Further Maths, or that the third subject generally be a STEM subject.
 Taking the A-level Maths/Physics/FM combination is a very common background preparation for those courses (again, sometimes also with chemistry taken as a fourth subject), and arguably the best preparation for it.